 - Return the test kit together with the samples within 14 days using the provided pre-paid shipping label.

-- Get results by an e-mail along with guidance for improving your air.
+- Get results from an e-mail along with guidance for improving your air.

 Why Home Air Check?

-- A professional-grade air tests without the professionals arriving into your home.
+- A professional-grade air tests without the professionals arriving at your home.